yeoman/yeoman.io/app/_includes/yeoman.wiki/Homepage.md

 npm install -g yo grunt-cli bower
 ```

 This will install the recommended tools globally.
 For scaffolding, our web app generator comes bundled with `yo`.
 You can install additional generators with npm.
-For exmaple to install the [AngularJS](http://angularjs.org) generator, you do `npm install generator-angular`.
+For example to install the [AngularJS](http://angularjs.org) generator, you do `npm install generator-angular`.
 Run `yo` for more info.

 ### Usage